 Precise GPS positioning for oilfield subsidence monitoring.

-Tectonics in Greece and Italy.
+Tectonics in Greece, Italy and south-east Asia.

 Geodetic observations of the earthquake cycle and associated geophysical inverse theory.